The Observability Blog

 However, Windows servers produce tens of thousands of log entries every day.
-The sheer volume of data is almost impossible to go through manually—and a significant majority of these entries will simply be showing successful, problem-free interactions and transactions.
+The sheer volume of data is almost impossible to go through manually—and most of these entries will show successful, problem-free interactions and transactions.

 For Windows systems, there are three default types of event logs: